anderslarssonvbg/StokabWebApi/README.md

 			"city": "Ankeborg"
 		},
 		"building": {
-			"distinguisher": "", // "set if something is needed to distinguish a specific building on the address" "type": "MDU" // "'MDU' = apartment building, 'SDU' = villa" },
+			"distinguisher": "", // "Set if something is needed to distinguish a specific building on the address."
+			"type": "MDU" // "'MDU' = apartment building, 'SDU' = villa" },
 		"realEstate": {